• Skip to primary navigation

 Next, cut the butternut squash in half lengthwise and remove the seeds using an ice cream scoop or metal spoon.
 Then, cut each half into long strips then cubes.

-Now you can use the prepared squash in this roasted butternut squash recipe, or use it in other recipes like this butternut squash soup, etc.
+Now you can use the prepared squash in this roasted butternut squash recipe, or use it in other recipes like this butternut squash soup, butternut squash mac and cheese, etc.

 overhead photo showing How to Cut a Butternut Squash